William Watson (motoring pioneer): W Watson and Co

 At the far end of the BMC floor was an elevator that connected the lower BMC floor to the two floors above namely the Jaguar on the second floor and the auto body shop on the top floor.
 The Jaguar department shared the space with Rolls-Royce and the other exclusive cars like Alfa Romeo.
 This unwanted union was to end when a new facility was built that would house the Rolls, Electrical and Lubrication departments as W. Watson saw greater expansion on Oldham Street.

 On the left of the street starting at the lower end saw the Commercial Vehicle Dept. Watson's was the main distributor for all BMC trucks and heavy duty vehicles as well.
 The parts, radiator and battery departments took the remainder of the space on Oldham Street with the Rolls-Royce new facility finishing off the top of the street.

 The Company provided employment for many including an annual intake of apprentices from the Liverpool area.
 Twenty plus 15- and 16-year-old indentured apprentices were dispersed throughout the many departments where they received training under the supervision of journeymen craftspeople.
 Although changes came, BMC becoming British Leyland and a flurry of new service managers over the years, the commitment to training was always held in the highest regard.
-The Aitkin Brothers, Bill and Jack, provided the everyday management on the shop floor with foremen such as Bill Roberts, Jack James, Norman Lees and Alan Duvall providing the hands on direction for their respective staffs.
+The Aitken Brothers, Bill and Jack, provided the everyday management on the shop floor with foremen such as Bill Roberts, Jack James, Norman Lees and Alan Duvall providing the hands on direction for their respective staffs.

 In the late sixties while the name remained W. Watson & Co Ltd. the Oliver Rix Motor Group took over ownership of the company.

 Present day, 2017, the building(s) on Oldham Street are still there with the Main build serving as a car park.